auto-code-etri/code_frame_converter/README.md

 ## Project Overview

-This project is a pipeline designed to \*\*automatically collect, refine, and convert crawled code data into high-quality datasets for LLM training\*\*.
+This project is a pipeline designed to automatically collect, refine, and convert crawled code data into high-quality datasets for LLM training.

-It follows the process of \*\*Code Crawling → DataFrame Conversion → Filtering \& Scoring → Natural Language Conversion\*\*, with the goal of generating clean and useful parallel datasets of code and text.
+It follows the process of Code Crawling → DataFrame Conversion → Filtering \& Scoring → Natural Language Conversion, with the goal of generating clean and useful parallel datasets of code and text.

 ---